|Nutritional Guidelines (per serving)|

 Fresh figs are notoriously, problematically fragile.
-By lightly cooking them in a spiced syrup, you transform delicate fresh figs that last but a day or two into heartier, deeper flavored, longer-lasting treats.
+There are endless ways to incorporate them into a meal, but by lightly cooking them in a spiced syrup, you transform delicate fresh figs that last but a day or two into heartier, deeper flavored, longer-lasting treats.

 Note that this is a particularly lovely way to make use of less-than-supremely-sweet figs, especially brown turkey figs, since they get cooked in a sweet syrup.
-Serve the figs and their syrup on their own - or, even better in my humble opinion, over ice cream to great effect.
-They're also lovely alongside plain, unsweetened yogurt (as breakfast or dessert), spooned onto oatmeal or other hot cereals, or even on pancakes or waffles (I've been known to chop them up a bit in that case).
+Serve the figs and their syrup on their own – or, even better, over ice cream to great effect.
+They're also lovely alongside plain, unsweetened yogurt (as breakfast or dessert), spooned onto oatmeal or other hot cereals, or even on pancakes or waffles.
 These syrup-cooked figs are also lovely as an accompaniment to meats that benefit from a sweet hit like pork, duck, or lamb.

 - 12 fresh figs

 - 1/2 cup sugar

 - 2 to 3 whole cloves (optional)

 - 2 to 3 whole black peppercorns (optional)

 - 1 to 2 whole cardamom pods (optional)